chinedufn/swift-bridge/README.md

 ## Current Status

-`swift-bridge` works, but it's still early so it's possible to run into edge cases where the generated code is subtly not-memory-safe.

-All of these cases are addressable, and once they're all tackled using code generated from `swift-bridge` should be entirely memory safe on both the Swift and Rust side.

-So, `swift-bridge` is not yet production ready.
+Bridging Rust and Swift is fairly unexplored territory, so it will take some experimentation in order to figure out the right API and code generation.

-Right now I'm looking for feedback from bleeding-edge users in order to continue to improve the APIs and the generated code.
+In these early days I'm looking for feedback from bleeding-edge users in order to continue to improve the API and the generated code.

 I can especially use feedback from people with Swift experience, since I don't have much.

-I'm using `swift-bridge` to ship an application that has extreme reliability requirements, so you can rest assured that the core maintaners have a vested interest in addressing your feedback.

 ---